 Susceptibility to scrapie in sheep depends on the host PrP genotype.
 No data about the linkage of the rare ARK allele to differential scrapie susceptibility are currently available.
 Several tissues isolated from sheep from an Italian scrapie outbreak and carrying the ARK allele were examined for the presence of the pathological prion protein.
 A weak positivity was detected only by Western blot in the brainstem of one ARK/ARH sheep.
 This result shows that the ARK allele does not confer full resistance against scrapie and that the allele needs to be studied further before it can be considered for breeding purposes.

-- "Due to its rarity, knowledge about the role of this allele in classical scrapie susceptibility is very poor.
+- "e result of inbreeding.
+We are aware that the Foza experienced a major reduction in population size, surviving in only two flocks, and thus a founder effect could account for the relatively high frequency of the ARK allele in this case, too.
+Due to its rarity, knowledge about the role of this allele in classical scrapie susceptibility is very poor.
 Acutis et al. (2006) analyzed tissues of sheep carrying the ARK allele in the course of an Italian scrapie outbreak and observed weak classical scrapie positivity in one sheep.
-However, that sheep carried another rare allele (ARH), making it difficult to understand which of the two was more influential in classical scrapie susceptibility. "
+However, that sheep carried another rare allele (ARH), making it difficult to understand which of the two was more influential in classical scrapie susceptibility.
+In a study conduct"

 - "Interestingly, the TRQ allele was observed only in Chios sheep, whereas the ARK allele was found in Ki > vi > rci > k sheep.
 Although this ARK rare haplotype allele was found together with the ARH allele by Acutis et al. (2006) in one scrapie-positive sheep, in this study we found it together with ARQ, as was described by Portela et al. (2006).
 Gootwine et al. (2008) also detected the ARK allele in the Awassi breed of sheep, but only as homozygotes. "